Shun456789/Flood-Risk-Analysis-Tool/docs/index.md

 # Flood Risk Analysis Tool

 Welcome to the **Flood Risk Analysis Tool** documentation.
-This tool helps analyze and visualize flood risk using GIS and Python.
+This tool is a Python-based application designed to assess flood risk by analyzing flood inundation, flow velocity, and land use data for Baden-Württemberg.
+It provides insights into potential flood damage and generates a tif file that can easily be viewed in QGIS, a PDF report for easy sharing, and statistics.

 ## Features
 - Process raster and vector GIS data